 Once your vertical garden is set up, proper maintenance is key to keeping it healthy and thriving.

-• Pest Control: Keep an eye out for common pests like aphids, spider mites, and slugs.
-Utilize natural pest control solutions such as neem oil or insecticidal soap to safeguard your plants.
+- Pest Control: Look for common pests like aphids, spider mites, and slugs.
+To safeguard your plants, use natural pest control solutions such as neem oil or insecticidal soap.

 Conclusion

 Creating a stunning vertical garden in small spaces is easier than you think.
-With the right system, proper plant selection, and careful maintenance, you can turn any small space into a beautiful and functional garden.
+You can turn any small space into a beautiful and functional garden with the right system, proper plant selection, and careful maintenance.
 Whether you’re growing herbs in your kitchen, flowers on your balcony, or vegetables on your patio, a vertical garden allows you to maximize your space while enjoying the benefits of gardening.

-Now that you have the tools and knowledge, it’s time to start building your own vertical garden and bring a bit of nature into your home, no matter how small your space may be.
+Now that you have the tools and knowledge, it’s time to start building your own vertical garden and bring a bit of nature into your home, no matter how small your space.